rspeele/TaskBuilder.fs/README.md

 make this work with TPL tasks.
 C# async/await function are not tail-call optimized either, so at least this is consistent.

-To implement loop that may iterate many time (or indefinitely), use a `while` loop instead of tail recursion.
+To implement a loop that may iterate many times (or indefinitely), use a `while` loop instead of tail recursion.

 For example: